Part Nerd, Part Artist

 My first exposure to the bare bones of technology came in 1986 when I enrolled at Technikon Natal to study electronic engineering.
 In the short time I was there I learned about Boolean logic, circuitry and got my first taste of the personal computer in the form of Apple II’s, on which I got to write my first bits of code.
 Unfortunately I wasn’t allowed to study only one part of the entire engineering course, they also wanted me to learn about boring things like trigonometry and calculus, of which I had very little comprehension.
 Needless to say I didn’t get to the next level of electronic engineering.
 Buggers.

-2 years of national service then interrupted my tech journey.
-Straight after that I found myself working at the Natal Building Society (NBS) doing the most loathsome of tasks: banking admin!
+Straight after 2 compulsory years in the army I found myself working at the Natal Building Society (NBS) doing the most loathsome of tasks: banking admin!
 I did that for a few years, but then, through a series of fortunate alignments and opportunities, I got my break into the IT side of life at the bank.
 Before I knew it I was being taught how to write code on the Unisys 2200 main frame computer.
 I got promoted a couple of times and eventually ended up working in the Marketing Division for NBS where I was part of a small team of specialists developing a Marketing Information System (MkIS).
 I got trained in a variety of different technologies, including OLAP, GIS and others.

 Around this time the internet was really starting to take off in South Africa and naturally I was as drawn into this boundless technology as a bear is drawn to honey.
 I was especially fascinated by how I could use a simple programming language (HTML) to create pages on a screen that could appear on any connected computer, anywhere in the world.
 Instantly.
 I created my first websites on platforms like Geocities and Tripod using their GUI’s but then I gradually moved into manually coding pages.
 A few years later I was working for myself creating websites for other people using technologies like Dreamweaver.